limine-bootloader/limine/PROTOCOL.md

 * `modules` - Pointer to an array of `module_count` pointers to `struct limine_module` structures.

+Note: The first module (module 0) is always the kernel file.

 ```c
 struct limine_module {
     void *base;